 - Get to lead both undergraduate and graduate students, network with corporate executives and high-profile leaders at MIT, and manage significant funds!

-- Applications for the 2017 Fall Career Fair Executive Team are now open!
-The application deadline is 11:59PM Friday, February 10th, 2017.
+- Applications for the 2019 Fall Career Fair Executive Team are now closed.

 - Details about the career fair and the application process can be found HERE.
 Feel free to reach out to the previous Career Fair directors at cf-directors__@__mit.edu with any questions about the different roles on the team or the application process